Corey Davis Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 - Davis put together a 93-yard performance against the Bills last week on five catches (18.6 yards per reception) while being targeted seven times.

-- Davis has caught five passes (seven targets) for 93 yards (31.0 per game) during his last three games.
+- Davis has racked up 93 receiving yards (31.0 per game), reeling in five balls on seven targets in his last three games.

 Davis' New York Teammates